ddemidov/amgcl/docs/benchmarks.rst

 not provide field-split type preconditioners, and uses the nonsymmetric smoothed aggregation variant (NSSA) applied to the monolithic problem.
 Default NSSA parameters were employed in the tests.

+The figure below shows scalability results for the Navier-Stokes problem on the SuperMUC cluster.
+In case of AMGCL, the pressure part of the system is preconditioned with a smoothed aggregation AMG.
+Since we are solving a fixed-size problem, this is essentially a strong scalability test.

 .. plot::